armory/documentation/docs/2. user guide/deploying.md

 ### None

 This strategy will deploay a new server group.
 It won't do anything about the older server groups.
 They will just all be in the load balancer together like one big happy family!

+## What does disabled mean?

+When an instance is disabled within Spinnaker, it is removed from all load balancers.
+Depending on how your application recieves work, this may or may not stop your application from doing work.
+If your application reiceves work via the load balancer, like a web application or something like that, then it should actually be disabled.
+However, if you have an application that does something along the lines of pulling workloads off of a distributed queue (SQS, Kafka, etc) then removing it from a load balancer won't really do anything.
+In fact, it probably wasn't ever in a load balancer.

 ## UserData